Third Party Logistics Vs. In-house: What’s the Right Path for Order Fulfillment for Fashion E-commerce Startups?

 - From that fulfillment center, that dress is then delivered to you in NYC

 All this is mostly invisible to the outside world, including the customers, fans, and people who decide to enter into this business.

 We know what it’s like being a start-up.
 You have few people doing multiple things at the same time: product sourcing, manufacturing, website designing, content production, online marketing, accounts, customer support etc. If that’s not enough, the moment there is a new order, the same people also work on Logistics and Order Fulfillment.
 And since these people don’t necessarily have prior experience, inevitably – there are some costly mistakes done that cause a steep drop in your customer happiness graph and all the hard work you did in acquiring this new customer is about to get washed out.

 Scalability benefit while working with a 3PL

 Every business is different and their logistics challenges are different.
-That’s why, it can be challenging to find a logistic partner that can match a start-up’s requirements.
+That’s why it can be challenging to find a logistics partner that can match a start-up’s requirements.
 Moreover, it’s simply hard to switch to this kind of a system, because you become habitual of seeing all your inventory in your house and shipping it manually from there.
 It gives you a sense of being in control.
-Let’s talk about other challenges that start-ups face while with working with 3PL.
+Let’s talk about other challenges that start-ups face while working with 3PL.

-- Less flexibility: You no longer have 100% control on your logistics after you outsources it.
+You no longer have 100% control on your logistics after you outsource it.
 It’s especially a problem if you are a reseller; for example – if the customer changes packaging, net weight, color, etc. Such alternations become hard and complex to manage when the stock is not in your warehouse but with your partner company.
 This can cause delays and customer service related issues.